 I go easy on myself when needs be.
 If I wake up sick or somewhere is sore (and it’s not just a muscle ache from a previous work out) I let myself rest till I’m better.

 A good diet and lifestyle won’t cure mental illness.
 However, for some people, it can ease the symptoms.
-For me, good mood foods and physical activity helps as a combination of other things.
+For me, good mood foods and physical activity help as a combination of other things.
+If you do struggle to get all your nutrients in your diet, then there’s no shame in taking supplements. thisdreamsalive readers can get 10% of Future Kind vegan-friendly supplements with the code “BEKIND10”.

 Make some me-time